blasten/turn.js/readme.md

 turn.js
 =========

-### The awesome paper-like effect made for HTML5
+### Make a flip book with HTML5

 Turn.js is a plugin for jQuery that adds a beautiful transition similar to real pages in a book or magazine.
-It works in all modern browsers including touch devices.
+It works in all modern browsers including touch devices

-#### Example
+#### Usage

 **CSS code:**
 <pre>
+#magazine{
+	width: 800px;
+	height: 400px;
+}
 #magazine .turn-page{
 	background-color:#ccc;
 }